Apply for a Used Cloth & Personal Items Trading License in Dubai

 Submit your application along with passport copies and relevant documentation

-Receive initial approval and pay the applicable licence fee
+Receive initial approval and pay the applicable license fee

 Complete any facility or flexi-desk requirements as stipulated by the free zone